 7. Have Survey Tools At Hand

-If you are keen on obtaining exit interview data that will actually be relevant in highlighting the problem areas of your organization, your best option is to conduct exit interviews through an online survey tool.
+Suppose you are keen on obtaining exit interview data that will be relevant in highlighting the problem areas of your company.
+In that case, your best option is to conduct exit interviews through an online survey tool.

 Predefined intelligent questions

 You don't have to fumble around about what questions to ask in the exit interview.
-An online survey tool makes it easier with a set of predefined questions that will enable you to get the relevant exit interview data.
+An online survey tool makes it easier to get the relevant employee feedback data with a set of predefined questions.

-The time required to complete an online survey is on average two thirds faster than traditional face to face exit interviews.
-Thus you can save the time that is otherwise wasted on scheduling the interview, conducting the interview, analyzing the result and so on.
+The time required to complete an online survey is, on average, two thirds faster than traditional face to face exit interviews.
+Thus you can save the time wasted on- scheduling the meeting, conducting the interview, analyzing the result, and so on.